honeycarbs/gorod/README.md

 The simulation runs on a daily tick.
 At normal speed (1x), one in-game day takes approximately 8.6 real seconds.
 Systems communicate through Bevy events like `BuildingPlaced`, `BuildingDemolished`, and `TransactionFailed`.

-## What went wrong, eat went right and lessons learned
+## What went wrong, what went right and lessons learned

 ### The good